Chun-Cheng-Chang/CSE-163-project/README.md

 ## The instruction for running the files in this project:

 ### Q1: visualizing player's shot chart
+    1. Run plotting.py (plottingV2.py is for generating all players'
+       shot charts since 1996).
-    1. Enter the first name of the player you want to search.
+    2. Enter the first name of the player you want to search.
-    2. Enter the last name of the player you want to search.
+    3. Enter the last name of the player you want to search.
-    3. Enter the team name which the player you searched belong to.
+    4. Enter the team name which the player you searched belong to.
-    4. Enter the season you want to search.
+    5. Enter the season you want to search.

 ### Q2: predicting players' salary based on their personal information.
-    1. Press enter.
+    1. For testing, running salary_prediction.py
+    2. The result for applying the best-prediction model on every player will display on the terminal.

 ### Q3: predicting each team's winning rate based on players data.
-    1. Press enter.
+    1. For testing, running winning_rate_prediction.py
+    2. The result for applying the best-prediction model on every team, every year will display on the terminal.